-First Interstate Bank Contributes $25,000 to Community Foundation community savings accounts
+First Interstate Bank contributes $25,000 to Community Foundation community savings accounts

-RAPID CITY, S.D. – In response to many immediate needs due to the coronavirus, First Interstate Bank has contributed $25,000 to the South Dakota Community Foundation (SDCF) for seven community savings accounts (CSA) in western South Dakota.
-The funds will be distributed between the CSAs in Sturgis, Lead/Deadwood, Belle Fourche, Spearfish, Custer, Wall and Hot Springs.
+In response to many immediate needs due to the coronavirus, First Interstate Bank has contributed $25,000 to the South Dakota Community Foundation for seven community savings accounts that will be distributed in Sturgis, Lead/Deadwood, Belle Fourche, Spearfish, Custer, Wall and Hot Springs.

-CSAs benefit a specific community or region.
-Grants are awarded at the recommendation of a local board to benefit various charitable causes and groups.
-The First Interstate Bank Foundation continued the legacy originally started by Paul and Muffy Christen when they purchased the First Western Banks, by issuing a one-time challenge to communities where they had a presence from 2010-2014.
-The communities needed to raise $10,000 per year to receive $10,000 annually from the First Interstate Bank Foundation and when accomplished, SDCF added $25,000 to each community fund.
+Grants are awarded at the recommendation of a local board to benefit charitable causes and groups.

-Last month, in efforts to aid communities as they address local needs due to the coronavirus outbreak, the SDCF announced $250,000 in matching funds to be distributed to 80 partner CSAs across the state of South Dakota.
+Last month, in efforts to aid communities as they address local needs due to the coronavirus outbreak, the SDCF announced $250,000 in matching funds to be distributed to 80 partner CSAs across the state.
 Through April 30, more than $80,000 was provided to nearly half of the CSA partners.
 Funds were distributed to food pantries, backpack programs, senior meals, economic development, personal protective equipment, and telehealth services, among many others.

 “As a statewide community foundation, we work to serve and strengthen communities across South Dakota every day,” said Stephanie Judson, SDCF President & CEO.
 “This generous gift from First Interstate Bank allows us to continue to mobilize our local boots-on-ground efforts in western South Dakota.”